 There’s not a whole lot of sightseeing to be done, so if you’re after a sea and sun holiday with the little ones, the Riviera is a good choice.
 The largest resort is Makarska itself, others include the more serene and smaller Brela and the very popular Baska Voda.

-Makarska is about 1 hour 15 minutes away from Split so it and its surrounding resorts are easy to reach.
+Makarska is about 1 hour and 15 minutes away from Split so it and its surrounding resorts are easy to reach.
 (And likewise, Split is easy to get to if you’d like to visit.)
-There’s also a ferry to the island of Brac for those who want to try something a little different for a day or two, plus a summer catamaran connecting Makarska with Split and Bol on Brac further north, and Korcula, Mljet and Dubrovnik.
+There’s also a ferry to the island of Brac for those who want to try something a little different for a day or two, plus a summer catamaran connecting Makarska with Split and Bol on Brac further north along the coast, and Korcula, Mljet and Dubrovnik.

 Finally, you can’t escape to notice Mount Biokovo behind the Riviera – for the slightly more adventurous, there are plenty of hiking opportunities.
 For those that like to take it a bit easier – but still like their views (which can stretch across to Italy on clear days) – a road takes you up most of the way.